57 Xun4 巽

-The inner hexagram of Xun is Kui (38), alienation, signifying that Xun must be modest and submissive in order to forestall latent alienation.
+The inner hexagram of Xun is Kui (38), alienation, signifying Xun must be modest and submissive so as to forestall latent alienation.
 Its changing hexagram is Zhen (51), to move.
 Hexagram Xun suggests achieving power through internal reform, while hexagram Zhen suggests acting in the face of challenges and protecting the legitimacy of one's regime.

-Text: Xun (to enter, the wind); (it will obtain) somewhat of smooth progress (or the small one, i.e. with a low profile, will progress smoothly); it is instrumental in going somewhere; it is advantageous (or appropriate) to see a great lord (who has influence on the future of others, or who holds a high-ranking position).
+Xun (to enter, the wind): It will obtain somewhat of smooth progress (or, the small one, i.e. one with a low profile, will progress smoothly); it is instrumental in going somewhere; it is advantageous (or appropriate) to see a great lord who has influence on the future of others (or, who holds a high-ranking position).

-Commentary on the text: Repeated Xun (to enter, the wind) continuously promulgates its mandate; (the one of) rigidity (i.e. line 5) submits (Xun) to moderation (or the core position) and righteousness, and then its aspiration is carried out.
-(Those of) tenderness (lines 1 and 4) are all submissive to (those of) rigidity; therefore it is somewhat of smooth progress (or the small one, i.e. with a low profile, will progress smoothly); it is instrumental in going somewhere; it is advantageous (or appropriate) to see a great lord.
+Commentary on the text: Repeated Xun (to enter, the wind) continuously promulgates its mandate; the one of rigidity (i.e. line 5) submits (Xun) to moderation (or the core position) and righteousness, and then its aspiration is carried out.
+Those of tenderness (i.e. lines 1 and 4) are all submissive to those of rigidity; therefore it is somewhat of smooth progress (or the small one, i.e. one with a low profile, will progress smoothly); it is instrumental in going somewhere; it is advantageous (or appropriate) to see a great lord.

 Hexagram Xun is composed of the double trigram Xun, wherein both feminine lines (the representative lines of the upper and the lower trigrams) sustain and submit to the masculine lines.
 Therefore it can attain smooth progress but in a medium way as the feminine must act according to the masculine.
 Or, one with a low profile can progress smoothly.
 As its feminine relies on the masculine, submitting to the masculine is instrumental in undertaking what is intended.
 Masculine line 5, the host line at the axle centre and the masculine position, is a strong and firm man who possesses the principle of moderation (or dominant power) and righteousness; therefore it is advantageous to see line 5, the great lord, to receive assistance.